jackmuva/actions-playground/README.md

     - auth when dummy actions
 - pick apps with lenient dev credentials
 - confirm correct scopes
-- workos webhook workflow
-    - signups vs logins
+- send new signups to webhook url